-(3) Prospective collection of biological specimens for research purposes by noninvasive means.
+Category 3 - Prospective collection of biological specimens for research purposes by noninvasive means, with some examples being:

-(4) Collection of data through noninvasive procedures (not involving general anesthesia or sedation) routinely employed in clinical practice, excluding procedures involving x-rays or microwaves.
+Category 4 - Collection of data through noninvasive procedures (not involving general anesthesia or sedation) routinely employed in clinical practice, excluding procedures involving x-rays or microwaves.
 Where medical devices are employed, they must be cleared/approved for marketing.
 (Studies intended to evaluate the safety and effectiveness of the medical device are not generally eligible for expedited review, including studies of cleared medical devices for new indications.)
+Some examples are:

-(5) Research involving materials (data, documents, records, or specimens) that have been collected, or will be collected solely for non-research purposes (such as medical treatment or diagnosis).
-(NOTE: Some research in this category may be exempt from the HHS regulations for the protection of human participants 45 CFR 46.101(b)(4).
+Category 5 - Research involving materials (data, documents, records, or specimens) that have been collected, or will be collected solely for non-research purposes (such as medical treatment or diagnosis).
+(NOTE: Some research in this category may be exempt if it meets 45 CFR 46.104(d)(4).
 This listing refers only to research that is not exempt.)

 (a) where (i) the research is permanently closed to the enrollment of new participants; (ii) all participants have completed all research-related interventions; and (iii) the research remains active only for long-term follow-up of participants; or

 (b) where no participants have been enrolled and no additional risks have been identified; or

 (d) where the remaining research activities are limited to data analysis.